 The trauma of 9/11 was also followed by a mistrust in leadership in developing the official 911 Commission inquiry itself, as shared by co chairmen Thomas Keane and Lee Hamilton themselves.
 This 2006 NBC article outlines their deep frustration and inability to get to critical facts obscured by the likes of Mayor Rudy Giuliani and the Pentagon's NORAD.
 “Fog of war could explain why some people were confused on the day of 9/11, but it could not explain why all of the after-action reports, accident investigations and public testimony by FAA and NORAD officials advanced an account of 9/11 that was untrue.”
 In their book Without Precedent: The Inside Story of the 9/11 Commission they considered their questioning of Giuliani “a low point” in those hearings.
 “We did not ask tough questions, nor did we get all of the information we needed to put on the public record,” they wrote of the same now disbarred lawyer who stood side by side Trump, imposing another big lie on Americans on 1/6.

 Along with 3,500 other architects and engineers (several of them NESEA and BSA colleagues) who cosigned the AE911Truth petition for a new investigation, we've been heartened to see the new 2021 movie Seven (from director Dylan Avery) now streaming on Amazon Prime.
 This is the story of how the 3rd 47 story WTC Tower fell at freefall, at 5:20 in the afternoon on 9/11.
 Not hit by an airplane, it suffered damage from several smaller fires that were eventually extinguished.
 The movie features Dr. Leroy Hulsey and his team's Universty of Alaska Fairbanks 2020 four-year study, UAF Structural Reevaluation of the Collapse of Building 7.
 The two principal conclusions are that:" 1.fire did not cause the collapse of WTC 7 on 9/11, contrary to the conclusions of NIST (National Institute of Standards and Techniology) and private engineering firms that studied the collapse and, 2. the collapse of WTC 7 was a global failure involving the near-simultaneous failure of every column in the building.”
-We were honored to welcome Dr. Hulsey to Boston for a December 2016 BSA Event along with AE911Truth’s founder and executive director, Richard Gage AIA.
+We were honored to welcome Dr. Hulsey to Boston for a December 2016 BSA Event along with AE911Truth’s founder and former CEO, Richard Gage AIA.
 Taking pride in our role as responsible building professionals, we hold an enduring responsibility to track the entire story of What Science Says About the Destruction of World Trade Center Buildings 1, 2, and 7.

 Gage and team have kept a steadfast focus on this effort for over 14 years now and continue to make headway.
 This September 2021 cover story in the Atlantic featuring the story of Bobby McIlvaine and his family has further propelled the work of AE911Truth further into the mainstream spotlight.
 The story is focused on Bobby McIlvaine and what his life was leading to before his untimely death on 9/11.
 Bobby's dad Bob Sr. became an early and outspoken voice in support of the work of AE911Truth as a surviving parent.
 Sadly, author Jennifer Senior is reluctant to take Bob's references to the work of AE911Truth seriously, ignoring the discussion of physics and free-fall acceleration, just as NIST has continued to sidestep these questions, choosing instead to add weight to these 20 year old lies with more obfuscation and denial.
 Jennifer and her audience might also learn much more about the McIlvaines and surviving family members of 3 other families in this upcoming film, The Unspeakable.